 How to Print From a Remote Desktop to a Local Printer

-Our IT consultants have been receiving enquiries recently about why workers can’t print like normal with Windows Virtual Desktop in home office.
+Our IT consultants have been receiving enquiries recently about why workers can’t print like normal with Azure Virtual Desktop in home office.

 The increase in interest is a logical consequence of recent developments.
 For a lot of companies, finding a way to react to COVID-19 is currently critical to their future.
 A lucky few have been able to reduce the current disruption by shifting their processes into the cloud and enabling their teams to continue working from home.

-What if I don’t already have WVD set up?
+What if I don’t already have AVD set up?

 So what about the organizations that are thinking about deploying, but haven’t already?
 Is it possible to react to the current pandemic and get WVD up and running now?

-Based on our experience, deploying Windows Virtual Desktop is something that certainly takes a bit of planning, time and consideration when building.
+Based on our experience, deploying Azure Virtual Desktop is something that certainly takes a bit of planning, time and consideration when building.
 Unfortunately, the current circumstances make this quite difficult.
-One factor that prevents the swift deployment of Windows Virtual Desktop is that the cloud-based Azure Active Directory handles the permissions your users have.
-Companies that already had Azure Active Directory in place are therefore best placed to react immediately to the situation.
+One factor that prevents the swift deployment of Azure Virtual Desktop is that the cloud-based Microsoft Entra ID handles the permissions your users have.
+Companies that already had Microsoft Entra ID in place are therefore best placed to react immediately to the situation.

 Printing is another hurdle to jump over